 Changes in Australia

-Some years have been relatively cool due to effects such as La Niña, but overall the trend is clear and distinct: Australia has become warmer.
+Some years have been relatively cool due to natural effects such as La Niña that partially offset the background warming trend, but overall the trend is clear and distinct: Australia has become warmer.

 Rainfall has decreased by around 16 per cent in April to October in the southwest of Australia since 1970.
 In the southeast of Australia, there has been a decline of around 12 per cent in April to October rainfall since the late 1990s.